smarty-archives/raptr/README.md

 raptr
 =====

 A simple, shell-based APT Repository builder and updater.
+In other words, Repository builder and APT updateR: RAPTR.  .

 Example usage: